 A friend of mine presented symptoms like extreme headaches.
 They were caused by some blockages and because blood didn’t circulate normally.
 He also has his spine a bit abnormally curved, but that should not have been such a big trigger for his pain.
 The two of us had our first acupressure session, one after another, and we both experienced relief of pain and stress soon after.

-The guy that did the acupressure found an injury in my right shoulder, some blockages in the cervical area and also a stiffness in my spinal muscles.
+The guy that did the acupressure found an injury in my right shoulder, some blockages in the cervical area and also stiffness in my spinal muscles.
 These were most likely connected to the lower back pain and the muscle stress caused by training.
 Every time I pushed myself over the limits, I could feel some pain in the areas the acupressure guy discovered to be afflicted.

 You could train correctly and still get injured like I did when overdoing something.
 I am not a believer in overtraining and I think it’s a stupid concept since you can’t progress without pushing the boundaries.
 Any professional athlete will confirm that.
 However, anytime we push our limits to progress there are risks like getting injured.
 I wish it would be some other way, but I am not gonna lie to you.
 You simply can’t know about what you can do or how strong you can become if you do not overtrain.
-Sometimes, it takes just a single repetition among thousands to get some real problems, like it happened to me.
+Sometimes, it takes just a single repetition among thousands to get some real problems, as it happened to me.

 In my opinion, the acupressure treatment works and you don’t need to wait for severe pain before you try it.
 You can do it just to fasten the recovery.
 Remember that the pain associated with it is extremely intense.
 You don’t have to take my word for it, just watch the video below where I scream like a baby during my first acupressure session.